-What TSA has to say about taking Blunt Wraps on a plane?
+What does TSA have to say about taking Blunt Wraps on a plane?

 TSA never stops you from bringing up any tobacco item along with yourself.
 According to the TSA regulation you can carry blunt papers in carry-on and even in your checked baggage.

-Just to be sure, TSA has put toward an AskTSA page on Twitter for their traveling partners to ask anything they want to.
+Just to be sure, TSA has put toward an AskTSA page on Twitter for their travelling partners to ask anything they want to.

-Here are some questions that some of the Twitter users have put forth for the TSA officers and this is what TSA has to say regarding their queries.
+Here are some questions that some of the Twitter users have put forth for the TSA officers.
+This is what TSA has to say regarding their queries.

 One of the users sent in the pictures and asked if she could travel with the rolling papers on flight and the TSA replied in the following ways.

 Can you bring blunt wraps in a carry-on?

 Yes, you can bring blunt wraps or paper rolls to your Carry on while you hop onto a flight.
 As tobacco is allowed in any form in planes, you can also take these wraps in your pocket or your handbag.
 But make sure you don’t smoke during the flight or in the airport as it’s prohibited on those premises.

 Can you bring blunt wraps in checked baggage?

 Checked baggage is the safest place to pack all your essentials and in any quantity to like to.